 No matter where you are, you can almost always take a few, or a lot, of steps.
 You can do it alone or with a friend, inside, outside, with music, to a video, in a park, or in your yard.
 There are even mobile apps that can help.
-See how the benefits of walking are limitless in the MOVE!
-Walk handout.
+Learn about the benefits of walking and find tips for getting started in the MOVE!
+Pump Up Your Physical Activity workbook.

 Core: Your core muscles, or abdominals, are the muscles around your stomach.
 Strong abdominals play an important role in good posture, respiratory function, and low back health.
-You can find some basic core exercises in the MOVE!
-Strengthening Your Core handout.
+Try this 20-minute seated core-strengthening routine led by a VA exercise physiologist.

 John Hickman and his wife added yoga to their physical activity routine.
 He says, "The MOVE! team taught me proper nutrition and exercise.
 The first day of class the MOVE!
 Coordinator, Brooke Ward, showed us a video of a disabled Veteran doing yoga.
 My wife and I went home, researched it and purchased the yoga DVDs and did yoga for three weeks.
 I lost almost 8 pounds.
 I kept it a secret!
 At the end of the month, I met with Brooke and showed her my results to surprise her.
 After that, I did yoga for another 8 weeks, lost over 20 pounds, and I LOVE it!"